The Old Guard (2020 film): Plot

-As punishment for his betrayal, the group sentence Booker to loneliness - forbidding Booker from contacting them for 100 years.
-The rest of the group meets with Copley, who explains how his research revealed their past missions had a greater effect than they ever knew, with the descendants of people they had rescued going on to help the world in many different ways.
-With renewed faith in their existence, the group tasks Copley with maintaining their secret and finding missions where they can have an effect.
+The group sentences Booker to loneliness as punishment for his betrayal, thus forbidding him from contacting them for 100 years.
+Booker and Andy say goodbye to each other.
+Andy, Nicky, Joe, and Nile meet with Copley, who explains how his research revealed their past missions had a greater effect than they ever knew, including how the descendants of people they had rescued went on to help the world in many different ways.
+They task Copley with the job of using his skills and experience with the CIA to cover their tracks going forward, and assisting to position them into jobs where they will have the largest positive impact.

-Six months later in Paris, a depressed and drunken Booker is astonished to find Quynh in his apartment.
+In an epilogue set six months later in Paris, a depressed and drunken Booker stumbles into his apartment to find Quỳnh waiting for him.